ilchen/cryptopals/README.md

 Now that we solve `T · d = t` rather than `T · d = 0` (where `t` is not a zero vector), a zero-vector solution `d` is not possible.
 So what we do is construct a larger T than in the previous challenge.
 Its dimension used to be [128·17x128·16], now we increase the second dimension to be as big as the first so the dimension of T becomes [128·17x128·17].
 This indeed allows us to zero out 17 rows of A<sub>d</sub>.
-However there's an wrinkle.
-If we calculate the kernel of this large T matrix, it will frequently be empty or have one or two vectors max.
-In fact it will have as many vectors as there are linearly dependent rows in this large T. Frequently there will be none.
+However there's a wrinkle.
+If we calculate the kernel of this large `T` matrix, it will frequently be empty or have one or two vectors max.
+In fact it will have as many vectors as there are linearly dependent rows in this large `T`.
+Often there will be none.

 To tackle this I do the following: I solve for `T · d = t` using the large T matrix [128·17x128·17] and get one vector that assuredly zero's out the first 17 rows of A<sub>d</sub>.
-Then I reduce the second dimension of T to shrink to [128·17x128·16] and find the kernel of this smaller T. This gives me a kernel with the expected number of 128 vectors.
-I then add d to each one of them and end up with: 1) one vector `d` which assuredly zeros out the first 17 rows of A<sub>d</sub>, 2) 128 `kernel[i] + d` vectors that zero out for 16 rows of A<sub>d</sub> and maybe 17.
-Here's how it looks like in code:
+Then I reduce the second dimension of `T` to [128·17x128·16] and find the kernel of this smaller `T`.
+This gives me a kernel with the expected number of 128 vectors.
+I then add `d` to each one of them and end up with: 1) one vector `d` which assuredly zeros out the first 17 rows of A<sub>d</sub>, 2) 128 `kernel[i] + d` vectors that zero out 16 rows of A<sub>d</sub> and, maybe, 17.
+Here's how it looks in code:
  ```java
 if (mReduced < m) {
     tTransposed = copy(tTransposed, mReduced);